Linnea87/tic-tac-toe/README.md

 ### How to play (input)
 Enter moves in the format **Column + Row**, e.g. `A1`, `B2`, `C3`.

-In Human vs Human mode, you can now choose the board size (3–10).
+In Human vs Human mode, you can choose the board size (3–10).
 The computer opponent always plays on a standard 3×3 board.

 #### Empty board
 ```